 Options For Portable Industrial Diesel Air Compressors

-Industrial diesel air compressors are made for applications that require high CFM, with options over 2,000 CFM available.
-These air compressors are used to power large pneumatic tools and equipment, or multiple large tools at a time.
+Industrial diesel air compressors are designed for applications that require high CFM, with options over 1,800 CFM available.
+These air compressors are used to power large pneumatic tools and equipment or multiple large tools at a time.